jjttjj/clojiex/readme.md

 | callback  | A function to run on receiving data.
 Is called once on the result of a `get` request and on each new value from a `stream` |                                               |

 # Examples

-For a list of available endpoints, see the [IEX docs](https://iexcloud.io/docs/api/).

-You will need an api token.
-[Sign up for IEX Cloud](https://iexcloud.io/s/6292bbcc) to get one.
-This is a referral link.
-You don't need to provide any payment information to sign up and get an api token you can start using.
-Just an email and password.
-You get a decent amount of free data each month and unlimited sandbox api usage.

 ```clojure
 ;;Add git dependency to deps.edn